sedol1339/files/abstracts.md

 Courbariaux, M., Hubara, I., Soudry, D., El-Yaniv, R., & Bengio, Y. (2016).
 Binarized Neural Networks: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1. arXiv, 1602.02830.
 Retrieved from https://arxiv.org/abs/1602.02830v3

+Daniely, A., Frostig, R., & Singer, Y. (2016).
+Toward Deeper Understanding of Neural Networks: The Power of Initialization and a Dual View on Expressivity.
+Advances in Neural Information Processing Systems, 29.
+Retrieved from https://proceedings.neurips.cc/paper_files/paper/2016/hash/abea47ba24142ed16b7d8fbf2c740e0d-Abstract.html

+    - We introduce the notion of a computation skeleton, an acyclic graph that can describe NN computations
+    - A skeleton defines a class H of functions obtained from the skeleton’s structure
+    - We analyze the set of functions that can be expressed by varying the weights of the last layer
+    - (in this case the objective is convex)
+    - We show that with high probability over the choice of initial network weights, any function in H can be approximated by selecting the final layer’s weights
+    - It follows that random weight initialization often yields a favorable starting point for optimization

 Duvenaud, D., Maclaurin, D., & Adams, R. (2016).
 Early Stopping as Nonparametric Variational Inference.
 Artificial Intelligence and Statistics.
 PMLR.
 Retrieved from https://proceedings.mlr.press/v51/duvenaud16.html

     - We propose a Bayesian interpretation of SGD